Skip to main content

 When to Use Direct rb-sys

-• When you need maximum control over Ruby VM interaction
+• Maximum control over Ruby VM interaction.

-Example: Simple Extension with Direct rb-sys
+Example: Simple Extension

 use rb_sys::{